 Management:

-- Is there a written safety policy signed by management? - Is there a written loss control program in effect? - Have performance standards been set for the fleet operations? - Is fleet administration responsibilities been effectively assigned with adequate authority?
+- ls there a written safety policy signed by management? - ls there a written loss control program in effect? - ▶ Have performance standards been set for the fleet operations? - ls fleet administration responsibilities been effectively assigned with adequate authority?

 Driver Selection: